Yeule

-Yeule (stylised as yeule) is the musical project of Singaporean songwriter and producer Nat Ćmiel (born Natasha Yelin Chang).
-Formed in 2012, Yeule incorporates elements of ambient, glitch and Asian post-pop.
-The name Yeule is derived from the Final Fantasy character of the same name (spelled differently), as well as their middle name.
+Yeule (/ˈjuːl/ YOOL; stylised in lower case as yeule) is the musical project of Nat Ćmiel, a Singaporean songwriter and producer.
+Formed in 2012, they incorporate elements of ambient, glitch and Asian post-pop.
+Their name is derived from Final Fantasy character Paddra Nsu-Yeul.

-Early life
+Early life and education

-Ćmiel was born Natasha Yelin Chang in Singapore where they attended school.
-They first started playing music at the age of 6 on their parents' Yamaha piano and learned classically although eventually dropped taking lessons, and wanted to explore something more challenging which led them to guitar and drums. Ćmiel initially started playing waltz pieces, though they soon moved onto songs from the soundtracks of Final Fantasy X and Kingdom Hearts.
-They later went onto sing in a jazz band under the name Riot Diet, covering songs from Ella Fitzgerald and the Pixies.
-After graduating from high school, they applied to Central Saint Martins to study fashion communication and womenswear.
+Nat Ćmiel was born in Singapore where they attended school.
+They first started playing music at the age of 6 on their parents' Yamaha piano and learned classically although eventually dropped taking lessons, and wanted to explore something more challenging which led them to guitar and drums. Ćmiel initially started playing waltz pieces, though they soon moved on to songs from the soundtracks of Final Fantasy X and Kingdom Hearts.
+They later went on to sing in a jazz band under the name Riot Diet, covering songs from Ella Fitzgerald and the Pixies.

 Growing up, feelings of loneliness and depression were present due in part to Ćmiel's nomadic upbringing.
 They found solace on the internet, which would influence their later works.